Bell’s Palsy Overview

 - Viral infections such as Bell’s palsy and Ramsay Hunt syndrome.

-- Surgical causes: for example during removal of acoustic neuroma or facial nerve tumour, or when operating on the parotid gland.
+- Surgical causes: for example during removal of the acoustic neuroma or facial nerve tumor, or when operating on the parotid gland.

 - Bacterial causes such as Lyme disease or following a middle ear infection